 Spicy's code generator constitutes the core of the implementation.
-While a large part of it constitutes an application of standard parsing technology, Spicy's approach is unique in that its dissectors represent a hybrid of two traditional schemes.
+While a large part of it constitutes an application of standard parsing technology, Spicy's approach is unique in that its dissectors represent a hybrid of two traditional parsing schemes.
 Traditionally, parsers in the networking domain tend to operate without an explicit lexer phase.
 While that approach is efficient and of low complexity, it puts more burden on the programmer to ensure deterministic parsing in ambiguous situations.
 Recall the list Archive::files in Figure 2.
-Normally, a dissector would express the look-ahead for the end marker explicitly in its code, whereas a lexer-based parser could instead predict the correct production itself.
+Normally, a dissector would need to express the lookahead for the end marker explicitly in its code, whereas a lexer-based parser could instead predict the correct final production itself.
 Spicy combines the two approaches-with and without lexer-by integrating a lexer into the generated parsers, yet only at places that need to choose between productions.
 Spicy's parser generation proceeds in two steps: Spicy first derives a context-free grammar (CFG) for each top-level unit.
 For each grammar, it then generates a nonbacktracking recursive-descent LL(1) parser, in the form of HILTI code closely following the production structure.
 Figure 7 shows the CFG for a simple example unit dissecting a sequence of strings foo, terminated by a string bar followed by a final 64-bit integer.
 At runtime, the dissector code extracts tokens as needed.
-For example, when dissecting Foo_foo, the dissector matches the regular expression [Ff] 00 against the current input position, without prior tokenization as there is no alternative choice.
-Likewise, when in Test_count, the dissector directly extracts the next four bytes and interprets them as an integer value.
-The more interesting case is Test_foos_2, where the dissector needs to decide which alternative to follow.
-To that end, Spicy determines at compile time the first terminal in each alternative's derivation.3 In the example, there is only one for the first case: on [Ff]oo, the dissector follows Test_foos_1.
-Hence, it will match this expression at the current position and either proceed accordingly if found, or end the production.
-(The look-ahead sets must be recognizable tokens; if, e.g., we removed bar from the unit, the lexer would need to identity a uint<64> for making the decision; as one cannot make that decision by just looking at bytes without further context, Spicy would reject the unit.)
+For example, when dissecting Foo_foo, the dissector matches the regular expression [Ff] 00 against the current input position, without prior

 '''

 type Foo = unit { foo: /[Ff]oo/; };

 type Test = unit {

 foos : list<Foo>;

+'''

+'''

 bar : /[Bb]ar/;

 count: uint<64>;

 };

-Grammar:

-Test_foos

-\rightarrow Test_foos_1

-Test_foos_1 \rightarrow Foo Test_foos_2

-Test_foos_2 \rightarrow Test_foos_1 | \varepsilon

-Test_bar

-\rightarrow /[Bb]ar/

-Test_count

-\rightarrow <uint<64>>

-Foo

-→ Foo foo

-\rightarrow /[Ff]oo/

-Foo foo

 '''